singularityware/singularityware.github.io/pages/info/about.md

 ### The Singularity Solution
 Singularity containers are purpose built and can include a simple binary and library stack or a complicated work flow that includes both network and file system access (or anything in between).
 The Singularity container images are then completely portable to any binary compatible version of Linux with the only dependency being Singularity running on the target system.

-Singularity blocks privilege escalation within the container so if you want to be root inside the container, you first must be root outside the container.
+Singularity blocks privilege escalation within the container.
+If you want to be root inside the container, you first must be root outside the container.
 This usage paradigm mitigates many of the security concerns that exists with containers on multi-tenant shared resources.
-You can directly call programs inside the container from outside the container fully incorporating pipes, standard IO, file system access, X11, and MPI makes it easy to incorporate into your environment.
+You can directly call programs inside the container from outside the container fully incorporating pipes, standard IO, file system access, X11, and MPI.
+Singularity images can be seamlessly incorporated into your environment.

 ### Portability
 Singularity containers are designed to be as portable as possible, spanning many flavors and vintages of Linux.
 The only known i86 limitation is the version of Linux running on the host.
 Singularity has been ported to distributions going as far back as RHEL 5 (and compatibles) and works on all flavors of Debian, Gentoo and Slackware.
 Within the container, there are almost no limitations aside from basic binary compatibility.